EnriqueSolarte/direct_360_FPE/readme.md

 ## Acknowledgement
 - Thanks to professor [Wei-Chen Chiu](https://walonchiu.github.io/) for his unvaluable advises in this project.
-- the credits of this repo are shared with [Yueh-Cheng Liu](https://liu115.github.io/).
+- The credits of this repo are shared with [Yueh-Cheng Liu](https://liu115.github.io/).

 ## Citation